 Utilizing this camera's Bluetooth capability is the Canon BR-E1 Bluetooth Remote.
 Want to be part of your own family picture?
 Or just don't want to deal with a remote release cord when using a tripod?
 This is an accessory you may want.
 In addition to being able to provide non-line-of-sight remote release functionality, this little device is also able to independently control AF and focal length zooming on compatible cameras and lenses (very limited at this time).

 Affordability is another of the SL3's strong features.
-Along with a small size, this camera has a relatively small price tag and for the price, the camera has a lot of value.
+Along with a small size, this camera has a relatively small price tag, and for the price, the camera has a great amount of value.